By

 Interviewers also need training.
 Not only to make sure they are asking relevant questions but to ensure they are not asking inappropriate ones.

 Respect goes both ways.
-If you cannot respect your potential employees' time during the interview process, how can you expect their respect if they get hired?
+If you don’t respect candidates’ time during interviews, how can you expect their respect once they’re hired?

 Let them know the next steps before they even leave the interview.
-If you get delayed making a hiring decision – let your candidates know what happened and when they will hear from you.
+If your hiring decision is delayed, inform candidates about the reason and when they can expect an update.

 When you finally make your selection, thank all the candidates who applied, and let them know you've hired someone else.
-It may be a time-consuming task, but it's an easy way to ensure your company has an excellent market reputation.
+It may take time, but it is an easy way to make sure your company has a great reputation.

 #9: Not checking references after making a job offer